Specx: a C++ task-based runtime system for heterogeneous distributed architectures: Performance and usability study

+In this section, we aim to estimate the overhead of using the Specx runtime system.

-We assess our method on two configurations: \begin{itemize} \item Intel-AVX512: it is a 2 $\times$ 18-core Cascade Lake Intel Xeon Gold 6240 at 2.6 GHz with AVX-512 (Advanced Vector 512-bit, Foundation, Conflict Detection, Byte and Word, Doubleword and Quadword Instructions, and Vector Length).
+\paragraph{Configuration} We assess our method on the following configuration: \begin{itemize} \item Intel-AVX512: it is a 2 $\times$ 18-core Cascade Lake Intel Xeon Gold 6240 at 2.6 GHz with AVX-512 (Advanced Vector 512-bit, Foundation, Conflict Detection, Byte and Word, Doubleword and Quadword Instructions, and Vector Length).
 The main memory consists of 190 GB DRAM memory arranged in two NUMA nodes.
 Each CPU has 18 cores with 32KB private L1 cache, 1024KB private L2 cache, and 25MB shared L3 cache.
 We use the GNU compiler 11.2.0 and the MKL 2022.0.2. \end{itemize}

-\subsection{Results}
+\paragraph{Results}